-Darrell C. Greene, Ph.D., is a licensed psychologist with over thirty years of clinical experience providing individual and couples therapy across the spectrum of sexual orientations and gender identities.
+Darrell C. Greene is a licensed psychologist with over thirty years of clinical experience providing individual and couples therapy across the spectrum of sexual orientations and gender identities.
 He specializes in complex trauma, attachment wounds, social victimization, addictions, health-related concerns, depression, and anxiety disorders.
-Emphasizing client strengths in support of individual flourishing, Dr. Greene is eclectic in style, integrating Sensorimotor, Gestalt, Interpersonal, and Humanistic Psychotherapies, as well as EMDR and Hypnotherapy.
-He has published numerous peer reviewed articles on LGBTQ issues, and has been an instructor at John Carroll University, teaching LGBTQ-Affirmative Counseling. .
+He is eclectic in style, integrating Sensorimotor, Gestalt, interpersonal, and humanistic psychotherapies, as well as EMDR and Ericksonian hypnosis into treatment.
+He has published numerous peer reviewed articles on LGBTQ issues.

 New York State license # 012091

 EMDR International Association Approved Course in Eye Movement Desensitization and Reprocessing, February 3, 2013

 The NLP Center of New York, June 22, 2019

 Level 1 Training Program (508) in Internal Family Systems Therapy

 IFS Institute, October 4, 2020